 - Faculty and staff (as defined by Human Resources)

-- with eligible sponsorship, other associates, and spouses and dependents
+- Those with eligible sponsorship, other associates, spouses and/or dependents

 All NetID owners are required to change their password at least once per year.